saulpierotti/markdown_notebook/LB2.md

 	* It maintains a set of exclusion rules for properties that cannot be efficiently automatically annotated
 * Each annotation in UniProt reports an evidence tag that assert how that annotation was obtained (experimental evidence or prediction)
 	* This tag system is called ECO, and it is similar ot GO terms (it is an acyclic graph of descriptors)

+## Short Range Interactions
+* H bonds are long around $2 \AA$ and have an energy of $10 kcal/mol$
+	* The bond energy is roughly proportional to the squared distance of the atoms
+* Van der Waals interactions (London dispersion energy) are among induced dipoles
+	* They are heavily depend on distance $r^{-6}$
+* Salt bridges are charged-charged particle interactions
+	* Their strenght depends on the environment (at the core or in the solvent)
+	* They depend on $r$
+* Rotating dipole interactions are temperature dependent

 ## InterPro
 * InterPro is a consortium of many different predictors that converge in the annotation of proteins and families